THE OLD RECTORY, CHICKLADE, CORONAVIRUS ACTION PLAN

 You can book direct online at oldrectorychicklade.co.uk or by calling us on 01747 820000

-We are not able to handle cash at this time so have implemented a new system for credit card pre-authorisation on line.
+We have implemented a new system for credit card pre-authorisation on line.
 You card details will be taken when you book and the card pre-authorised but you will not be charged until your arrival.

 If you have been asked to self-isolate by the ‘Track & Trace’ service as a result of having been in contact with someone who has been tested to be suffering from Coronavirus, please call us to cancel or postpone.
 Again we will not charge you a cancellation fee if you are cancelling for this reason.